ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 # Self Sorting Storage

-Adds a new unlockable ship ugrade to the game : the Smart Cupboard!
+Adds a new unlockable ship ugrade to the game : the **Smart Cupboard**!

 This storage container who looks a lot like the vanilla Cupboard furniture, has the effect to automatically sorts equipment items that you store in.

+The Smart Cupboard can be acquired by spending 20 credits in the store.

 Compatible with v69 of Lethal Company.

 ##

-### Smart Cupboard
+### How to use
-On the side of this special Cupboard, you can find a storage box where players can dump their tools like flashlights, walkie-talkies, shovels, spray paints and more.
+On the side of this special Cupboard, you can find a storage box where players can dump their tools like flashlights, walkie-talkies, shovels, spray paints and even scrap items.

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/SelfSortingStorage/main/Images/SSS_Preview2.PNG)